Home

 Description: Significant extra thickness shows on the window structures on the left side of the unfinished Capitol building.
 The upper steps are wavy.

 Die Markers: Obverse Stage A: A die crack runs from SW to NE through the hair on the upper back of the head.
-A die crack runs NW through the eyebrow into the forehead.
+A pre-die crack depression runs NW through the eyebrow into the forehead.
+A pre-die crack depression runs NNW to SSE through the upper front of the forehead.
+Obverse Stage B: A die crack runs NW through the eyebrow into the forehead.
 A die crack runs NNW to SSE through the upper front of the forehead.
 A die crack runs down the left side of the bowtie.
-Obverse Stage B: A die gouge can be found near the rim at 3:00 well NNE of the 9.
+Obverse Stage C: A die gouge can be found near the rim at 3:00 well NNE of the 9.
 The die crack through the hair on the upper back of the head now runs north into the field ending about half way to the bottom left W in WE and also extends down ending to the left of the upper ear.
 A die crack runs west to east across the left base of the bust above the V.D.B. and then south to the rim at about 6:30.
-Obverse Stage C: The die crack through the hair now extends all the way to the bottom left W in WE.
+Obverse Stage D: The die crack through the hair now extends all the way to the bottom left W in WE.
 Reverse Stage A: A small die gouge can be found below the bottom right N of CENT.
-A die crack runs east from the bottom right corner of the steps over the JFM and then SE to the rim.
-Reverse Stage B: A die crack runs SSE from the rim through the left side of the O in OF.
-Reverse Stage C: The die crack from the bottom right corner of the steps is now very heavy and extends NW through the structure to the right of the steps.
+Reverse Stage B: A die crack runs east from the bottom right corner of the steps over the JFM and then SE to the rim.
+Reverse Stage C: A die crack runs SSE from the rim through the left side of the O in OF.
+Reverse Stage D: The die crack from the bottom right corner of the steps is now very heavy and extends NW through the structure to the right of the steps.

-Submitted By: Stage A: Ronald Traino, Stage B & C: Marilyn Keeney
+Submitted By: Stage A: James A. Porter, Stage B: Ronald Traino, Stage C & D: Marilyn Keeney

 Cross References: None known